gdoyle87/final_project/readme.md

 - **SCSS (SASS)** is used to structure and maintain CSS.
   - Compiled CSS is included alongside the original `.scss` files.
   - `@mixin` is used (see `_word.scss` and `_layout.scss`).

+## 📢 Acknowledgments

+This project was built as a school assignment and is provided for educational purposes.